hyperhq/hyperd/README.md

     > ./configure
     > make

-Then you can get the binaries `hyperd` daemon and `hyperctl` cmdline tool.

-You may also need the kernel and initrd from [HyperStart](https://github.com/hyperhq/hyperstart) to run HyperContainer.
+Then you can find the binaries `hyperd` daemon and `hyperctl` cmdline tool in current directory.
+Before running those commands, a config file needs to be placed at `/etc/hyper/config` directory, and you can find a sample under `${TOP}/package/dist/etc/hyper/config`. `Kernel` and `Initrd` are required for starting the hyperd daemon, you can find those files from [HyperStart](https://github.com/hyperhq/hyperstart) project.

 ## Find out more